ColleagueRiley/Todo/README.md

 # Todo
-A place to put my personal programming-related to-do list.
+A place to put my programming-related to-do list.
 This is mainly for me (and anyone interested)

 # RSGL
 - Ensure all features are working properly
 - Update RGFW
-- Make sure the dynamic features work (no RGFW, feature removal, ect)
+- Make sure the dynamic features work (no RGFW, feature removal, etc)

 # RGFW
 - MacOS Drag & Drop